Health And Safety Management General Policy Statement

 The responsibility for all Health and Safety matters within the company lies with the Managing Director, with day to day duties delegated to the Production Manager, Contracts Director and

 the HSQE Manager as well as other Directors and Managers as may be applicable.

 Company Directors are allocated daily duties and responsibilities with regard to Health and Safety conformity, implementation, monitoring and bringing company policies to the notice of

 all our employees and sub-contractors.

-If incidents are to be avoided, good working practices and good employee behaviour is essential.
-Therefore all managers shall familiarise themselves with their duties as detailed in the
+If incidents are to be avoided, great working practices and great employee behaviour is essential.
+Therefore all managers shall familiarise themselves with their duties as detailed in

-heath and safety manual, and all employees have a part to play if high standards are to be achieved and maintained.
-A great “near miss” reporting system is an essential tool in reducing
+the heath and safety manual, and all employees have a part to play if high standards are to be achieved and maintained.
+A great “near miss” reporting system is an essential tool in

 We have within our organisation nominated employees who are qualified First aiders to meet legislative requirements and their duties include the recording of any accidents/incidents reported.